Vector Magnetometry Using Shallow Implanted NV Centers in Diamond with Waveguide-Assisted Dipole Excitation and Readout: experiment

 \subsection{DC current vector sensing}

 To benchmark the sensitivity performance of the waveguide array, a DC current is sent through a copper wire to the sample.
-Figure~\ref{fig-dc-3}(a) shows one of the studied waveguides in the confocal scan near the copper wire.
+Figure~\ref{fig-dc-3}(a) shows one of the studied waveguides in the confocal scan on the output of the waveguide where the NV centers are implanted near the copper wire.
 According to Biot-Savart law, the magnetic field generated by a constant electric current $I$ is:

 with vacuum magnetic permeability of $\mu_0=4\pi\times10^{-7} \, \text{T/A}$

 The center of the waveguide mode is at a distance ($r$) of $\SI{27}{\mathrm{\mu m}}\pm\SI{5.5}{\mu m}$ from the center of the wire.
 The large uncertainty is due to the waveguide mode area.
 Assuming a current of $\mathrm{I=\SI{1}{mA}}$, the magnetic field from Eq.~\eqref{biosavart} gives a value of $\sim \SI{7.43}{\mathrm{\mu T}}\pm \SI{2.3}{\mathrm{\mu T}} $.
 In Figure~\ref{fig-dc-3}(b), we map the magnetic field vector near the wire to determine the expected value using Eq.~\eqref{biosavart}.